 EHRs can seem complicated to physicians since they demand a high concentration level, good typing technique, and familiarity with the application's user interface.
 The absence of technical assistance and supplier training is another significant barrier to adopting EHRs.
 The adoption of EHRs is significantly hampered by uncertainty concerning RoI.
 This is due to physicians' perceptions that their businesses will face significant financial risks and that it may take a long time to realize a return on investment.

-Compared to web-based EHRs, cloud-based EHRs offer several advantages that make them attractive for electronic health records (EHR) market penetration due to their lucrative prospects.
+Compared to web-based EHRs, cloud-based EHRs offer several advantages that make them attractive for EHR market penetration due to their lucrative prospects.
 These benefits include enhanced accessibility and collaboration, easy scalability, cost savings, and reduced requirements for IT sources.
 Easy deployment is also one of the perks.
 Electronic health records stored in the cloud may improve data security.
 Additionally, they can overcome the obstacles of data interchange and interoperability in the future, which is anticipated to lead to an increase in the utilization of these systems.
 Electronic health records stored in the cloud can cut beginning expenses even further.

 EHRs face data storage challenges because healthcare systems acquire and store significant data daily.
 A single piece of research can generate one hundred gigabytes worth of data anywhere in the neighborhood.
 Therefore, these facilities demand storage options that are both cost-effective and extensible, all of which can be given by cloud-based electronic health records (EHRs).
 They use several hardware and software to provide services over the Internet.